AkramsBookshelf/GCT-Unity/UnityEssentials/ImportingAsseets.md

 4. Commit with the message:
     - `init: Environmental Packages Imported.`

-1. Push your changes to the remote branch: `SceneBuilding`.
+5. Push your changes to the remote branch: `SceneBuilding`.

-> \[!TIP\]
-> Your scene is now ready for building the environment.
-All external assets are organized under **3rdParty**, and the `Environment` folder in the hierarchy is ready for placing prefabs into the scene.
->